mkiefer3711/realtime-chat-app/README.md

 - Visit http://localhost:3000 in your browser.

 ### Notes
 - This project uses simple username-based auth via localStorage.
-In a real app, this would be replaced with OAuth (e.g., Google/MS login) for secure authentication.
+With more time, this would be replaced with OAuth (e.g., Google/MS login) for secure authentication.

-Author
-Maddison Kiefer
+### Future Improvements
+- Persistent Chat History: Integrate a database (e.g., MongoDB or PostgreSQL) to store and retrieve past messages.
+- User Authentication: Implement secure login via OAuth (Google, GitHub, etc.) instead of localStorage-based usernames.
+- Responsive Design: Enhance UI to support mobile and tablet views.
+- Typing Indicators: Show when a user is typing in the chat.
+- Online Users List: Display a list of connected/active users.
+- Error Handling: Improve frontend/backend error handling and user feedback.
+- Unit & Integration Tests: Add tests using tools like Jest and React Testing Library.